 As you can see, the above fall under the category of pro-level features, so to speak.
 While new websites or fledgling businesses might not need any of those, they can be absolutely crucial for the right kind of user and/or website.

 Lastly, TranslatePress pro is going to be more effective for websites with a lot of content.
 For once, you can create “translator” user accounts and invite people to help you work on your translations – without giving them access to the rest of the site’s backend.
 Then, there’s also integration with AI-powered automatic translation by DeepL.
-DeepL delivers translations of better quality than Google Translate’s, which can be important if you’re using the site for your business.
+DeepL delivers translations of better quality than Google Translate, which can be important if you’re using the site for your business.

-How to start using TranslatePress pro
+How to Start Using TranslatePress Pro

 From a technical point of view, TranslatePress pro is a set of add-ons that you install alongside the free version of TranslatePress.

-Activate each add-on individually.
+Activate each plugin (main and pro) individually.

 From this point on, TranslatePress is fully operational and ready to use.